-Strip searches at Inyo County Sheriff Department facilities shall be conducted as follows (Penal Code § 4030; 28 CFR 115.115):
+Strip searches at Inyo County Sheriff Department facilities shall be conducted as follows (28 CFR 115.115; Penal Code § 4030):

-- (a) Written authorization from the responsible lieutenant or supervisor shall be obtained prior to the strip search. - (b) All employees involved with the strip search shall be of the same sex as the person being searched, unless the search is conducted by authorized medical personnel (28 CFR 115.115). - (c) All strip searches shall be conducted in a professional manner under sanitary conditions and in a secure area of privacy so that the search cannot be observed by persons not participating in the search.
-The search shall not be reproduced through a visual or sound recording. - (d) Whenever possible, a second deputy of the same sex should be present during the search for security and as a witness to the finding of evidence.
+- (a) Written authorization from the responsible lieutenant or supervisor shall be obtained prior to the strip search. - (b) All members involved with the strip search shall be of the same sex as the individual being searched, unless the search is conducted by a medical practitioner. - (c) All strip searches shall be conducted in a professional manner under sanitary conditions and in a secure area of privacy so that it cannot be observed by those not participating in the search.
+The search shall not be reproduced through a visual or sound recording. - (d) Whenever possible, a second member of the same sex should also be present during the search, for security and as a witness to the finding of evidence. - (e) Members conducting a strip search shall not touch the breasts, buttocks, or genitalia of the individual being searched. - (f) The primary member conducting the search shall prepare a written report to include: - 1.
+The facts that led to the decision to perform a strip search.

-- (e) Employees conducting a strip search shall not touch the breasts, buttocks or genitalia of the person being searched. - (f) The primary employee conducting the search shall prepare a written report to include: - 1.
-The facts that led to the decision to perform a strip search. - 2.
-The reasons less intrusive methods of searching were not used or were insufficient. - 3.
+- The reasons less intrusive methods of searching were not used or were insufficient. - 3.
 The written authorization for the search, obtained from the responsible lieutenant or supervisor. - 4.
-The name of the person who was searched. - 5.
-The name and sex of the persons who conducted the search. - 6.
-The name, sex and role of any person present during the search. - 7.
+The name of the individual who was searched. - 5.
+The name and sex of the members who conducted the search. - 6.
+The name, sex, and role of any person present during the search. - 7.
 The time and date of the search. - 8.
 The place at which the search was conducted. - 9.
-A list of the items, if any, recovered during the search. - 10.
-The facts upon which the employee based his/her belief that the person searched was concealing a weapon or controlled substance, if the person was not arrested for a felony. - (g) A copy of the written authorization shall be retained and made available upon request to the prisoner or the prisoner 's authorized representative. - (h) No employee should view a prisoner's private underclothing, buttocks, genitalia or female breasts while the prisoner is showering, performing bodily functions or changing clothes, unless the prisoner otherwise qualifies for a strip search.
-However, if serious hygiene or health issues make it reasonably necessary to assist the prisoner with a shower or a change of clothes, a supervisor should be contacted to ensure reasonable steps are taken to obtain the prisoner 's consent and/or otherwise protect the prisoner 's privacy and dignity.
+A list of the items, if any, that were recovered. - 10.
+The facts upon which the member based the member's belief that the individual was concealing a weapon or contraband. - (g) No member should view an individual's private underclothing, buttocks, genitalia, or breasts while that individual is showering, performing bodily functions, or changing clothes, unless the individual would otherwise qualify for a strip search.
+However, if serious hygiene or health issues make it reasonably necessary to assist the individual with a shower or a change of clothes, a supervisor should be contacted to ensure reasonable steps are taken to obtain the individual's consent and/or otherwise protect the individual's privacy and dignity. - (h) If the individual has been arrested for a misdemeanor or infraction offense, the written authorization from the responsible lieutenant or supervisor shall include specific and articulable facts and circumstances upon which the reasonable suspicion determination for the search was made. - (i) A copy of the written authorization shall be retained and made available upon request to the individual or the individual's authorized representative.
+A record of the time, date, place of the search, the name, and sex of the person conducting the search, and a statement of the results of the search shall also be retained and made available upon request to the individual or the individual's authorized representative.